- 42 day minimum stay

-- Most men stay one to six months
+- Most men stay 42 days to six months

 - Flexibility for progressing clients who would benefit from staying more than six months